To successfully complete the Master of Arts Degree in Quantitative Methods in the Social Sciences (QMSS) at Columbia University, students must:

 - NOTE: Approval of a course does not grant you permission to enroll in a non-QMSS course.
 That is controlled by the course instructor.
 CLICK HERE for more detailed registration procedures.

-Grading Policy: You must receive a passing letter grade in any classes that you count towards your degree must be taken for a letter grade.
-The only exceptoins to this policy include qualifying classes (4000+ in an approved subject area) that are only offered for P/N credit.
-The most common examples of this are the QMSS Practicum (GR5052, GR5053, GR5055, GR5056) and Internship (GR5050, GR5051, GR5054) classes.
+Grading Policy: You must receive a passing letter grade in any classes that you count towards your degree.
+The only exceptoins to this policy include qualifying classes (i.e. 4000+ in an approved subject area) that are only offered for P/N credit.
+The most common classes you will encounter in this category are the Internship in Social Reserach classes (GR5050, GR5051, GR5054).

 Be aware that course listings are always subject to change.
 You should always check in the Columbia Directory of Classes for the most up-to-date information.